Lecture Series

 also one of the first museums in which to take advantage of their own collection to

 market and share their images.
-In this special holiday course, we will look at the
+In this special holiday lecture, we will look at the

 stories behind a few of the cards in the museum collection.
 Ranging from a variety